 If you are unfortunate enough to be involved in the rare event of a terrorist attack, and are injured, fortunately you are completely covered for any medical expenses incurred.

-However, it is important to check the government status of the area you are visiting – at time of publication the status for certain areas in Turkey sit at Reconsider Your Need To Travel.
+However, it's important to check the government status of the area you are visiting.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.